 Which African countries are high risk?

-According to the World Health Organization, only four African countries have seen cases of yellow fever in the past year, although many more countries carry a yellow fever risk warning (see map below).
+According to the World Health Organization, only four African countries have seen cases of yellow fever in 2018, although many more countries carry a risk warning (see map below).
 The four countries are Central African Republic (one new suspected case in December 2018); Democratic Republic of Congo (15 cases confirmed since the beginning of 2018); South Sudan (one confirmed and two suspected cases in December 2018) and an epidemic in Nigeria.

 An outbreak of yellow fever in Nigeria prompted the Centers for Disease Control and Prevention (CDC) in the USA to issue a Level 1 Travel Alert (Practise Usual Precautions), saying that “Travellers going to Nigeria should receive vaccination against yellow fever at least ten days before travel and should take steps to prevent mosquito bites while there”.

 According to the Nigeria Centers for Disease Control (NCDC), the outbreak of yellow fever began in September 2017.
 Since then, it has spread throughout the country.
 By the end of November 2018, 14 Nigerian states had reported more than 55 laboratory-confirmed cases of yellow fever; all 36 states and the Federal Capital Territory had reported more than 3,500 suspected cases and several deaths; and Edo State had reported a large number of suspected cases, several of which had been laboratory-confirmed as yellow fever.
-As of the end of December 2018, no new cases have been confirmed.
+No new cases have been confirmed as of the end of December 2018.

 Vaccination is the most important means of preventing yellow fever.
 WHO states that just one dose of the vaccine will provide life-long protection.
 Booster doses and new vaccination certificates used to be recommended every ten years for people who continued to be at risk of the infection, but this is no longer necessary in most cases – however, some countries do recommend the booster dose if travelling to areas that have a high risk of exposure to the virus, such as Nigeria.